KDE/cutehmi/extensions/CuteHMI/Modbus.2/README.md

 byte, while byte is 1 bit wide for discrete inputs and coils (byte is smallest addressable unit of memory).

 While registers can be accessed with device classes, in most cases imperative function calls do not fit well into QML declarative syntax.
 Typically it is better to access a register from QML using one of the controller classes.
-There is one controller class for each of the Modbus register types: cutehmi::modbus::CoilController, cutehmi::modbus::DiscreteInputController, cutehmi::modbus::InputRegisterController and cutehmi::modbus::HoldingRegisterController, but they share most of the code, because there is not much of the difference between them.
+There is one class registered as
+QML component for each of the Modbus register types: CuteHMI.Modbus.CoilController, CuteHMI.Modbus.DiscreteInputController, CuteHMI.Modbus.InputRegisterController and CuteHMI.Modbus.HoldingRegisterController, but they share most of the code, because there is not much of the difference between them.

 Controllers are better suited for accessing registers from QML, because they reveal various register aspects through a set of